Russian counter-sanctions law

 The application of Articles 248.1 and 248.2 of the Commercial (Arbitrazh) Procedure Code was recently considered by Russian courts in the declaratory action brought by Uralvagonzavod.

-Uraltransmash entered into a contact with PESA Bydgoszcz SA from Poland (“PESA”) for the supply of tram carriages for the Moscow transport network.
-The contract contained an arbitration clause pursuant to which “all disputes arising out of performance of the present contract shall be resolved in the Arbitration Institute of the Stockholm Chamber of Commerce” (“SCC”).
+Uraltransmash came into contract with PESA Bydgoszcz SA from Poland (“PESA”) for the supply of tram carriages for the Moscow transport network.
+The contract contained an arbitration clause pursuant to which “all disputes arising out of the performance of the present contract shall be resolved in the Arbitration Institute of the Stockholm Chamber of Commerce” (“SCC”).

 In 2018, Uralvagonzavod filed a derivative claim on behalf of its subsidiary Uraltransmash, requesting the court to declare the arbitration agreement between Uraltransmash and PESA invalid and unenforceable.